jesseruhland/SBCapstone1/README.md

 ### Purpose:

-The goal of this application is to connect users with free safer-sex products (male condoms, female condoms, and lubricant) distribution sites throughout the five boroughs.
+The goal of this application is to connect users with free safer-sex product (male condoms, female condoms, and lubricant) distribution sites throughout the five boroughs.
 An anonymous user can search for distribution sites without creating a user account, or can register and login to access user features.
 After registration, a user is able to save distribution sites to the user account for future reference and save public and private comments.

 ### Features: